LouiseT2/Projet-Python-Julie-et-Louise/README.md

 I would like to thank Louise for her unwavering focus and passion for successfully completing a project.
 Exchanging ideas with her was a pleasure from start to finish.

+I would like to express my gratitude to Julie for her outstanding dedication and contributions, which have been key to the success of this project.

 CONTACT US